Mark Holton and family

 I'm Mark Holton, a software architect with over 25 years building production software systems.

-For over a decade I worked as a software architect at Salesforce, where I helped design and build the Salesforce Chatbots platform — an event-driven system designed to operate reliably at large scale.
+For over a decade I worked as a software architect at Salesforce, where I helped design and build the platforms powering chatbots and event-driven systems at large scale.
 That work involved building distributed architectures capable of processing billions of events while remaining observable and maintainable in real production environments.

 Over the course of my career, my work has spanned both large enterprises and early-stage startups.
 Working across that range shaped how I think about software: systems must be robust, understandable, and respectful of the people who depend on them.